IMA-WorldHealth/bhima-1.X/bugs.md

 #### Sales
 [ ] Issue a warning to the user if a fiscal year does not exist.
+[ ] The submit button should be green, like everything else.

 #### Opening Balance
 [ ] Error when trying to post 0 record opening balances.
 [ ] Opening balance modal is terribly slow.

+#### Patient Registration
+[ ] No indication whether the patient has been registered or not.

+#### Posting Journal
+[x] Only the lines concerning the patient's accounts should be recorded with their id.